The pandemic has reshaped corporate dress codes | ExBulletin

 The pandemic has reshaped corporate dress codes

-IN AN INTERNAL memo to staff in 2016 JPMorgan Chase relaxed its dress code.
-The 240,000 employees of American banks could hang up their suits and put on casual work clothes once reserved for casual Fridays all work week.
-Some clothes remained beyond the pale (T-shirts, flip flops, tank tops, yoga pants).
-But many polo shirts, skirts (of appropriate length), dress sandals have become a fair game.
+MeN inside Notes to staff in 2016, JP Morgan Chase relaxed the dress code.
+240,000 employees of a US bank were able to hang up suits and wear business casual clothes.
+Some clothes remained beyond the pale color (NOT.-Shirts, flip flops, tank tops, yoga pants).
+However, many have become fair games, such as polo shirts, skirts (appropriate length) and dress sandals.

-JPMorgan was, from a sartorial standpoint, ahead of its time among the stuffy corporate giants (turtlenecks and hoodies have long been the fashion choice of the Silicon Valley titans).
-Others have followed suit, so to speak.
-The men’s corporate uniform and women’s suit designed to reflect it are increasingly seen as a holdover from the male-dominated offices of yesteryear and no longer fit for purpose in a world of greater equality ( although imperfect) in the workplace.
-As more and more people ran or cycled to work, they found that it was impractical to change into a fullsuit, as jackets folded into backpacks tend to lose their value. freshness.
+Ironically, JPMorgan was one of the sultry corporate giants ahead of its time (turtlenecks and hoodies have long been fashion choices for the giants of Silicon Valley).
+Others followed, so to speak.
+Men’s corporate uniforms and women’s overalls designed to reflect them are increasingly seen as traces of former male-dominated offices and greater (yet incomplete) equality in the workplace.
+In the world of, it no longer fits the purpose.
+As more and more people move around by running or cycling, it turns out that it is not practical to change into a fullsuit, as jackets folded into backpacks tend to lose their value. freshness.

-These days, connections are no longer a must in client meetings, even for striped investment bankers at Goldman Sachs.
-Providers of formal wear have had a hard time.
+These days, even the pinstripe investment bankers at Goldman Sachs no longer need to connect with their clients in meetings.
+Formal wear suppliers are going through a difficult time.
 Last year, Brooks Brothers, which had been sewing button-down shirts since 1818, filed for bankruptcy.
-Last month, British retailer Marks & Spencer announced it would no longer sell men’s suits in more than half of its largest stores.
+British retailer Marks & Spencer announced last month that it would not sell men’s suits in more than half of its largest stores.

-As the pandemic has completely decoupled work and office presence, employees at many companies have shifted to something even less starchy.
-Unlike JPMorgan, however, most have no guidelines in place on what’s appropriate and what’s not.
-Although the Delta variant requires companies to delay a return to the office, that day will come.
-When workers are back at their desks, at least part of the time, new dress rules may be necessary.
+The pandemic has completely separated office work from presence, and many corporate workers have moved to less starchy jobs.
+However, unlike JP Morgan, in most cases there are no guidelines on what is right and what is not.
+Variants of Delta are forcing companies to delay their return to the office, but that day will come.
+When workers return to their desks, at least sometimes, new accommodation rules may be necessary.

-Much has been written about what people wore on Zoom calls during closings (and what they weren’t wearing: some retailers report that the pants have sold considerably more in the past year and a half).
-Fashion designers like Giles Deacon in Britain have started work from anywhere in fashion collections, aiming for slightly looser clothes that still look stylish.
-Two Japanese companies, Aoki and Something Inc, have created pajama suits, a hybrid between a jumpsuit and soft and comfortable loungewear, perfect for the video conference you attend from your home.
-Aoki uses the same fabric as the pajamas but with a costume-like fit.
-Whatever the Inc FMH Jammies are business at the top, loungewear at the bottom.
+Much has been written about what people wore on Zoom Call during the lockdown (and what they weren’t wearing: some retailers have significantly outperformed pants in the past year and a half.
+Reported this).
+Fashion designers like Giles Deacon in the UK have launched a fashion collection that lets you work from anywhere, aiming to look stylish in slightly loose clothing.
+Two Japanese companies, Aoki and Something Inc, have created pajamas (a hybrid of soft, comfortable suits and loungewear) ideal for home video conferencing.
+Aoki uses the same fabric as the pajamas, but with a costume-like fit.
+FMH Jama is “business upstairs, loungewear downstairs”.

-That’s not to say relaxed Fridays have given way to weeks of athleisure work.
-Indeed, some workplaces are already suffering a backlash against informality.
-In 2017, the British House of Commons ruled that men deputys no longer had to wear a tie to attend debates; previously they could only go without a tie on hot summer days.
-But in early September this year Sir Lindsay Hoyle, the President, announced that he expected all parliamentarians to wake up.
-Jeans, chinos and sleeveless tops are out.
+That doesn’t mean casual Friday has replaced Athleisure’s work week.
+Indeed, some workplaces have already suffered an informal backlash.
+In 2017, men were in the British House of Commons deputyYou no longer need to wear a tie when attending a chat.
+Previously, you could only be Tires on a hot summer day.
+But earlier in September, President Lindsay Hoyle announced that she hopes all MPs will be smarter.
+Jeans, chinos and sleeveless tops are available.

-Taken as a whole, people’s clothes speak for more than just personal preferences.
-People’s clothing choices add up to a zeitgeist.
-It is no coincidence that the cheerful pomp of the 1920s came right after the discouragement of World War I and the Spanish flu.
-Couture brands today are hoping that when the pandemic finally recedes, male and female professionals will feel a renewed desire to dress.
+Overall, personal clothing speaks more than personal taste.
+People’s clothing choices are becoming fashionable.
+It is no coincidence that the cheerful glow of the 1920s came shortly after World War I and the disappointment of the Spanish Flu.
+Couture brands today want professional men and women to feel a new urge to dress when the pandemic finally recedes.

 Bartleby too.
-Like Sir Lindsay, she would recommend that employees maintain some degree of formal presentation.
+Like Sir Lindsey, she encourages employees to maintain a formal presentation.
 Yes, some people can have a messy look, but not everyone.
-Dressing in taste and elegance does not necessarily imply designer clothes or expensive watches.
-It is a sign of commitment and seriousness.
-A freshly laundered, crisp shirt tells the world that you’ve made an effort; a tracksuit does not.
+Dressing rooms with taste and elegance do not require designer clothes or expensive watches.
+He shows commitment and seriousness.
+A freshly washed crisp shirt lets the world know about your efforts.
+I don’t wear tracksuits.

-And while going to the office is a ritual, styling an outfit can be fun, not a chore.
-The way you dress is part of her personal expression.
-It also separates the public and the private.
-Taking off formal office clothes and slipping into something comfortable marks a daily transition from work to non-work.
-This line was blurry during blockages and could be fine-tuned.
+And while going to the office is a ritual, costume styling can be fun rather than chore.
+How to dress is part of his personal expression.
+It also separates public and private.
+Undressing a formal office and slipping into a cozy office marks the daily shift from work to non-work.
+The line was blurry during blocking and could be done with a bit of sharpening.
 A man in a suit and tie is a man who loosens his tie at the end of the day.

-This article appeared in the Business section of the print edition under the headline “Suits v sweatpants”
+This article originally appeared in the Print Business section under the title “Suit vs Sweatpants”.

+The pandemic has reshaped corporate dress codes Source link The pandemic has reshaped corporate dress codes

 Sources